aws-solutions-library-samples/guidance-for-aws-deepracer-event-management/README.md

 ## Useful commands

- * `cdk ls`          list all stacks in the app
- * `cdk synth`       emits the synthesized CloudFormation template
+ * `make`
- * `cdk deploy`      deploy this stack to your default AWS account/region
+    * deploy all stacks to your default AWS account/region
- * `cdk diff`        compare deployed stack with current state
- * `cdk docs`        open CDK documentation

-Enjoy!
+ * `make frontend.only.deploy`
+    * deploy only the frontend
+    * requires that you have already completed a full `make` to ensure the backend is already deployed and the local config files have been generated